Dear reader of ADxS.org, please excuse the disruption.

 7. Lycium chinense

-A fruit extract of Lycium chinense showed significant improvement in verbal learning test, digit span forward test, digit span backward test, auditory continuous performance of CNT and FAIR performance score compared to the placebo group in a double-blind randomized trial against placebo.28 ADHD was an exclusion criterion for the test subjects.
-Application to ADHD sufferers has not been reported to date.
+A fruit extract of Lycium chinense showed significant improvement in verbal learning test, digit span forward test, digit span backward test, auditory continuous performance of CNT and FAIR performance score compared to the placebo group in a double-blind randomized trial against placebo.28 ADHD was an exclusion criterion for the subjects.
+Application to people with ADHD has not been reported to date.

 As always, such research results are only reliable after replication by other research teams.